 Barstow in Ward County, Texas — The American South (West South Central)

 Location.
-31° 27.695′ N, 103° 23.651′ W. Marker is in Barstow, Texas, in Ward County.
-Marker is at the intersection of Mackey Avenue (Ranch to Market Road 516) and Concho Street, on the right when traveling north on Mackey Avenue.
-Touch for map.
+31° 27.695′ N, 103° 23.653′ W. Marker is in Barstow, Texas, in Ward County.
+Marker is at the intersection of Mackey Avenue (Ranch to Market Road Touch for map.
 Marker is in this post office area: Barstow TX 79719, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on November 19, 2012, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 322 times since then and 21 times this year.
+It was originally submitted on November 19, 2012, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 428 times since then and 24 times this year.
 Photos: 1, 2, 3. submitted on November 19, 2012, by Bill Kirchner of Tucson, Arizona. • Bernard Fisher was the editor who published this page.